gleechi/gleechi.github.io/pages/0.10.1/unity/unity_component_myvirtualgrasp.md

 In Unity, VG_MainScript inherits from Monobehavior so you can use it as a component on a GameObject.

-In the VirtualGrasp SDK, you can find the Prefab “GleechiLib” from the ThirdParty/VirtualGrasp/Resources directory that has been configured with the MyVirtualGrasp component.
-You can simply drag and drop this into your scene.
-In your Hierarchy view, you will see the instantiated GameObject -- GleechiLib.

 On this page, we are going to describe all the major configuration options covered in MyVirtualGrasp.cs.

 ## AutoSetup & Sensors